-A soil test refers to the results of an analysis of a soil sample carried out by a soil-testing laboratory approved by Department of Agriculture, Fisheries and Food.
+A soil test refers to the results of an analysis of a soil sample carried out by a soil-testing laboratory that meets the requirements of the Minister for Agriculture, Fisheries and Food for this purpose.

-The analysis for Phosphorus and, where appropriate, organic matter content and the taking of soil samples shall be carried out in accordance with the procedures below.
+The analysis for phosphorus and, where appropriate, organic matter content and the taking of soil samples shall be carried out in accordance with the procedures below.